SurferGirlNextDoor/dictionary-parser/README.md

 Then the words are parsed, using 2 different regex patterns, one to find just the words, and one to find the words and their content.
 The word lists from these 2 passes must match to validate that the regex parse patterns are correct.

-After the parsing is complete, 3output files are generated:
+After the parsing is complete, 3 output files are generated:

 `output\wordIdList.json`, `output\wordData.json`, and `output\wordReferences.json`